Internet censorship in New Zealand: Technical details

 The Department of Internal Affairs maintains a hidden list of banned URLs and their internet addresses on a NetClean WhiteBox server, which as of 2009 contained over 7000 websites.
 The DIA then uses the Border Gateway Protocol to tell ISPs that they have the best connection to those internet addresses.

 When a user tries to access a website, the ISP will automatically send their data through the best connection possible.
 If the user is trying to access a website hosted at an internet address that the DIA claims to have the best connection to, the ISP will divert the traffic to the DIA.

 If the website the user is trying to access is on the DIA's list of banned URLs, then the connection is blocked by the WhiteBox server.
 The user instead sees a filter notice page and has the option of getting counselling or anonymously appealing the ban.

 If the website is not on the list of banned URLs, then the DIA transparently passes on the data to the actual website and the user is left unaware that the request was checked.

 ISPs using the system

-Some of the largest ISPs in New Zealand, including Spark New Zealand, Vodafone, 2degrees, Compass, Kordia, Maxnet, Now, and Xtreme Networks are using the DCEFS, which as of 2017 make up over 75% of the domestic market, as well as 100% of cellular carriers.
+Some of the largest ISPs in New Zealand, including Spark New Zealand, One NZ, 2degrees, Compass, Kordia, Maxnet, Now, and Xtreme Networks are using the DCEFS, which as of 2017 make up over 75% of the domestic market, as well as 100% of cellular carriers.